powersupplyhq/heroku-redirect/README.md

 buildpack settings.
 See that config here: https://github.com/powersupplyhq/iterable-links-redirector-proxy

-If by some happenstance it does get hit, then web.js will be executed
+If by some happenstance it does get hit, then web.js will be executed.

+## Credit
+kenmickles/heroku-redirect